Clinical Medical Assistant (CTCMA)

 -Declaration of residency status (note that Washtenaw County residents are given priority in program initiation).

-Admission to the Clinical Medical Assistant program is contingent upon students declaring that they have specific physical and cognitive abilities.
-These requirements are detailed in the Clinical Medical Assistant program admission packet.
-WCC reserves the right to request that students successfully demonstrate the specific cognitive and physical abilities related to the Clinical Medical Assistant program.
+Admission to the Medical Assistant program is contingent upon students declaring that they have specific physical and cognitive abilities.
+These requirements are detailed in the Medical Assistant program admission packet.
+WCC reserves the right to request that students successfully demonstrate the specific cognitive and physical abilities related to the Medical Assistant program.

 -Completed health history form (physical examination)